Tasman Glacier

 Tasman Glacier (officially Haupapa / Tasman Glacier) is the largest glacier in New Zealand, and one of several large glaciers which flow south and east towards the Mackenzie Basin from the Southern Alps in New Zealand's South Island.

 Geography

+360-degree digital elevation model (DEM) animation of Tasman Glacier, illustrating its complex alpine topography, retreating snout, terminal lake, and the tributary Ball Glacier.

 At 23.5 km in length, Tasman Glacier is still New Zealand's longest glacier, despite shrinking considerably from the 1990s onwards.
 It is as much as 4 km wide and 600 m thick, and lies entirely within the borders of Aoraki / Mount Cook National Park.
 The glacier covers an area of 101 km2 and starts at a height of 3000 m above sea level.
 Snowfall during the winter and spring seasons may accumulate up to 50 m.
 After the summer melt, 7 m may remain in the high altitude glacier head.